It is a medicine that works in the brain to treat schizophrenia. It is also a second-generation antipsychotic (SGA) or atypical antipsychotic.

 - If you experience side effects from your medications, discuss them with your provider.
 Some side effects may happen over time, but others may require changes in the medication.

-- Any psychiatric or medical problems you have, such as heart rhythm problems, prolonged QT syndrome, heart attacks , diabetes, high cholesterol or seizures.
+- You have psychiatric or medical problems, such as heart rhythm problems, prolonged QT syndrome, heart attacks, diabetes, high cholesterol, or seizures.

 - If you have a family history of diabetes or heart disease

 - All other medications you are currently taking (including over-the-counter products, herbal and nutritional supplements) and any allergies you have to medications.

 - You receive non-medical treatments, such as conversion therapy or substance abuse treatment.
 Your provider can explain how these different treatments work with the medication.

 - If you are pregnant, plan to become pregnant, or are breastfeeding.

 - If you smoke, drink alcohol, or use illegal drugs.